PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 To set this up, we must create a new feature flag:

 1. In PostHog, go to the feature flags tab, click new feature flag.
-2. Set your key name.
+2. Set your key name, such as `sample-flag`.
 3. Select your rollout conditions, such as 100% of users in a specific cohort.
-I chose "100% of users where the `firstRouteCalled` person property we set earlier equals `/big/1`"
+I chose "100% of users where the `firstRouteCalled` person property (we set earlier) equals `/big/1`"
 4. Click save.

 This setup enables us to edit this flag at any time to change the number of events we capture.